gitter-badger/docker/README.md

 ## Better than VMs

-A common method for distributing applications and sandboxing their execution is to use virtual machines, or VMs.
+A common method for distributing applications and sandbox their execution is to use virtual machines, or VMs.
 Typical VM formats are VMWare's vmdk, Oracle Virtualbox's vdi, and Amazon EC2's ami.
 In theory these formats should allow every developer to automatically